isis3710-uniandes-backup/Team13-back/README.md

     npm install

 Additionally, ensure nodemon is globally installed.
-In order to do this, run:
+If not, run:

     npm install -g nodemon